ge4rsh0t/vegaspro14linux/README.md

 ### Installing OFX Plugins

-Assuming you did the basic installation method without modifying the variables, simply navigate to the location of the installer for your OFX Plugin then execute it with the `WINEPREFIX=~/.vegaspro14` envrionment variable before the "wine" command.
+Assuming you did the basic installation method without modifying the variables, simply navigate to the location of the installer for your OFX Plugin then execute it with the `WINEPREFIX=~/.vegaspro14` envrionment variable before the `wine` command.
 Like this:
 ```
 WINEPREFIX=~/.vegaspro14 wine OFX-Installer.exe
 ```